Zero3K/boxvnt/readme.txt

- Windows NT Video Miniport Programming Example
+ boxvnt (Virtualbox/QEMU/Bochs SVGA Driver)
  ---------------------------------------------

- The sample video miniport supports the virtual SVGA chip supported by the VirtualBox hypervisor.
+ boxvnt supports the virtual SVGA chip supported by the VirtualBox hypervisor.
 It may also work with bochs and qemu, but this has not been tested; small changes may be required.